 The inflexibility of status societies necessarily creates pressure towards behavioural conformity, since it is conformity to the established moral view on all matters that gives value to positions in the hierarchy assigned by status.
-However, due to its inflexibility the society generates little surplus wealth, and thus competition for this surplus, via competition for status positions, is intense.
+However, due to its inflexibility the society generates little surplus wealth.
+Consequently, competition for this surplus, via competition for status positions, is intense.
 One thinks of pre-communist and perhaps even contemporary China.

 Contract societies, on the other hand, transform all these relationships into a contractual form.
-Where a status society sees marriage as a mystical bond, the status of which is defined and guaranteed in the eyes of a supernal power, usually a deity, whereas a contract society sees it as a voluntary, sublunary, arrangement of relationship, and open to all individuals, even those of the same sex.
+A status society sees marriage as a mystical bond, the status of which is defined and guaranteed in the eyes of a supernal power, usually a deity, whereas a contract society sees it as a voluntary, sublunary, arrangement or agreement of relationship, and open to all individuals, even those of the same sex.

 In general, where a status society sees moral rules as static instructions governing relations as firmly as the hierarchy of assignments establishes and guarantees the status society itself, a contract society sees them as temporary agreements arising from localised consensus.

 Which is the more likely to produce societies that endure is uncertain.
 We can reason about the matter, weighing up the advantages and disadvantages of each, but only the stress of experiment can deliver an authoritative answer.
 Time will tell; time is telling.